Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting: Flow Matching for Probabilistic Forecasting

-where $u_t(Z|\tilde{Z})$ is a conditional vector field (conditioned on the latent trajectory $\tilde{Z}$).
-It turns out that this way of mixing the conditional vector fields leads to the correct vector field for generating the marginal probability path (\ref{eq_marginalpath}).
+where $u_t(Z|\tilde{Z})$ is a conditional VF (conditioned on the latent trajectory $\tilde{Z}$).
+It turns out that this way of mixing the conditional VFs leads to the correct VF for generating the marginal probability path (\ref{eq_marginalpath}).
 We can then break down the intractable marginal VF into simpler conditional VFs which depends on a single sample.

-To deal with the intractable integrals in Eq. (\ref{eq_marginalpath})-(\ref{eq_marginalvf}) which complicates computation of an unbiased estimator of $\mathcal{L}_{fm}$, we shall minimize the conditional loss proposed by \cite{lipman2022flow}:
+To deal with the intractable integrals in Eq. (\ref{eq_marginalpath})-(\ref{eq_marginalvf}) which complicates computation of an unbiased estimator of $\mathcal{L}_{fm}$, we shall minimize the conditional loss proposed by \citep{lipman2022flow}:

-where $t \in \mathcal{U}[0,1]$, $\tilde{Z} \sim q(\tilde{Z})$, $Z \sim p_t(Z|\tilde{Z})$ and $u_t(Z| \tilde{Z})$ is the vector field defined {\it per sample} $\tilde{Z}$ that generates the conditional probability path $p_t(Z|\tilde{Z})$.
+where $t \in \mathcal{U}[0,1]$, $\tilde{Z} \sim q(\tilde{Z})$, $Z \sim p_t(Z|\tilde{Z})$, and $u_t(Z| \tilde{Z})$ is the VF defined {\it per sample} $\tilde{Z}$ that generates the conditional probability path $p_t(Z|\tilde{Z})$.
 Importantly, one can show that the solution of (\ref{conditional_loss}) is guaranteed to converge to the same result in (\ref{original_opt}); see Theorem \ref{thm_1} in App. \ref{app_proof}.
 Therefore, the conditional flow matching loss can match the pre-defined target probability path, constructing the flow that pushes $p_0$ towards $p_1$.
 Since both the probability path and VF are defined per sample, we can sample unbiased estimates of the conditional loss efficiently, particularly so with suitable choices of conditional probability paths and VFs.